LoopKit/loopdocs/docs/browser/bb-errors.md

 ### Manual Enable for Build Action May be Required

 The automatic build actions should occur every Sunday.
-They do for all OS-AID apps except for *Loop*.  ([We do not know why.](https://github.com/orgs/community/discussions/181236))

-If your build action is being disabled, you need to manually enable the action at your repository as shown in the graphic below and then launch a manual build.
+If your build action is disabled, you need to manually enable the action at your repository as shown in the graphic below and then launch a manual build.

 ![fix a disabled build state](img/build-disabled-fix.png )

+If you see this message, then follow the instructions here [https://loopkit.github.io/loopdocs/browser/automatic/#disable-automatic-actions] but select (rather than unselect) the workflow scope in order to enable automated builds.

 ### Rebuild: Create Certificates Error